-You may be wondering who has the right to bring a wrongful death claim in Florida.
-The personal representative will have to file the claim for wrongful death.
-This personal representative is typically named in the will or estate plan and if none exists, the court will appoint one.
-This wrongful death claim is filed by the personal representative on behalf of the estate and/or any surviving members of the family.
 Every person who is a survivor who has a claim must be named.
-As far as family members who can make a claim, the deceased person’s husband or wife, their children and the deceased persons parents all have a valid claim.
+As far as family members who can make a claim, the deceased person’s husband or wife, their children, and the deceased person’s parents all have a valid claim.
 In addition, any blood relative or adopted sibling who relied on the decedent for support can also bring a valid claim.

 What do you have to prove in a wrongful death case?

 You will have to be able to prove certain things when it comes to a wrongful death claim.
-You must be able to show that the other party acted in a negligent manner, that the death was caused by the other party, and that there were damages which resulted.
-When it comes to the other party being negligent, you must be able to show that the other party acted outside the realm of what a reasonable person would have done under similar conditions.
+You must be able to show that the other party acted in a negligent manner, that the other party caused the death, and that there were damages that resulted.
+When it comes to the other party’s negligence, you must be able to show that the other party acted outside the realm of what a reasonable person would have done under similar conditions.

 Do you have to bring a wrongful death claim in a certain amount of time?

-There are certain time limits you have to follow when bringing a claim for wrongful death.
-These time limits only allow you to bring a claim for a certain amount of time following the death and are known as the statute of limitations.
+There are specific time limits you have to follow when bringing a claim for wrongful death.
+This time limit only allows you to claim a certain amount of time following the death and are known as the statute of limitations.
 In Florida, the claim for wrongful death must be filed within two years of the death.
 The timeline can be tolled or extended under select circumstances.